elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/diving_in.md

 ## Running a Migration

-Our application has all the information it needs to render the players resource that we created, but we still need to tell the database about the changes that we made.
+Our application has all the information it needs to render the players resource that we created, but we still need to tell the database about the changes we made.
 For the database to store our player data (with the `username` and `score` fields), we'll need to run a migration.
 Go back to the Terminal, and run the following command:

 ```shell
 $ mix ecto.migrate